• Blogs

 A Little Context

 Ethereum is undergoing a multi-stage strategic upgrade plan developed by its core developers.
 This plan, called the Ethereum Roadmap, addresses issues such as limited scalability, high gas fees, and centralization concerns associated with the Ethereum blockchain.
+It started with the Merge upgrade of 2022 that marked the transition of Ethereum from a PoW (Proof-of-Work) to a PoS (Proof-of-Stake) consensus blockchain.
+Then came another crucial upgrade called Dencun upgrade, a fusion of the “Deneb'' and “Cancun” upgrades, in March 2024 to introduce several improvements.
+Now, Ethereum developers are working on another crucial launch, the Ethereum Pectra upgrade, to improve performance further.

 The Ethereum Pectra Upgrade

 The Ethereum Pectra Upgrade will be even more significant and power-packed than the Dencun upgrade.
-Ethereum enthusiasts can expect this upgrade to launch in the Q4 of 2024 or the Q1 of 2025.

 The Pectra upgrade consists of two planned upgrades- Prague (for the execution layer) and Electra (for the consensus layer).
 By combining both, the Ethereum Pectra Upgrade will introduce multiple helpful improvements to Ethereum, making it more optimized, convenient and flexible than ever.

-Pectra upgrade
+pectra upgrade

 EIPs of Ethereum Pectra Upgrade